 Skin dullness definition

-Having a dull skin means that your skin lacks of brightness, vividness, or sheen.
+Having a dull skin means that your skin lacks brightness, vividness, or sheen.
 It can be defined as having a lackluster complexion or gray skin tone.

 Glowing skin definition

-People talk of a glowing skin when your skin looks luminous and healthy.
+People talk of glowing skin when your skin looks luminous and healthy.
 It seems to reflect the ambient light more vividly.